Hyperrealism Painting Gloucester Road by Denis Peterson

 By no small difference...?

 Simply put, hyperrealism is a significant deviation from photorealism, not a mere replication of the original image in any sense.
 That would be best left to the school of photorealism.
-Back in the 1970's when photorealism was hitting its stride, many known NY painters met weekly downtown and argued vehemently as to who was using projectors, airbrushes, photo-silkscreening, photographic emulsions, etc.
+Back in the 1970's when photorealism was hitting its stride, many known NY painters met weekly downtown and argued vehemently as to methods and practices: projectors, airbrushes, photo-silkscreening, photographic emulsions, etc.

 The whole point was to create an exacting painting as a convincing replication of reality.
 Hyperrealism, on the other hand, redirects images of alternate visual illusions that, at times, can depict rather complex societal and cultural anomalies (hyperrealities).
 The saturation of these simulacra as perceived realities in a painting effectively differentiates hyperrealism from photorealism.